How to set up 301 Redirects in WordPress

 wp_redirect( ‘http://mysite.com/mynewpost’, 301 );

 - Save your changes by clicking Update File.

 Don’t lose out when you alter your URLs

 301 redirects in WordPress do more than just redirect visitors to a new site or page.
-It also helps WordPress retain your SEO, backlinks and statistics, transferring it to your new page.
+It also helps WordPress retain your SEO, backlinks, and statistics, transferring them to your new page.
 Make sure to test that the redirect is functioning correctly by visiting your old site or page to see if you are redirected to the new version.
 Don’t forget to refresh your browser cache when doing this.
-For help setting up 301 redirects in WordPress, contact HostAfrica today.
+For help setting up 301 redirects in WordPress, contact HOSTAFRICA today.